ROYALIST2001/QUIZMASTER_AI/README.md

 # Interview Question Creator

-An AI-powered web application that automatically generates interview questions and answers from PDF documents using LangChain and OpenAI GPT-3.5-turbo.
+An AI-powered web application that automatically generates interview questions and answers from PDF documents using LangChain and OpenAI GPT.

 ## Features

 - Upload PDF documents
-- Automatic question generation using GPT-3.5-turbo
+- Automatic question generation using GPT
 - Context-aware answer generation using FAISS vector retrieval
 - Export Q&A pairs to CSV format
 - Modern, responsive web UI